Pros and Cons of Artists Showing Art

 Q: The owners of an upscale boutique hotel have offered to display my art free of charge in their lobby.
 They say the exposure will be good for me because hundreds of people go through that space every week.
 They want eight large paintings and want me to leave them there for a year.
 All interested buyers will be referred directly to me and I get to keep all the profits.
 What do you think of this arrangement?

 Regarding this specific situation, all you have to invest here is eight paintings, potential buyers are referred directly to you, and you get to keep all profits on whatever you sell.
 That's good, in fact better than what most alternative venues offer artists.
 In addition, depending on the traffic, thousands of new people may well be exposed to your work-- much preferred to having these paintings sit around gathering dust in your studio-- and if all goes well, word-of-mouth and online postings may attract even more attention.
 Now if you can get the owners to feature you prominently, either on labels next to the art, on their website, in email announcements or by allowing you to provide business cards, brochures, your resume or other forms of contact information at the front desk or in a well-trafficked public area, you'll be in great shape.
 The object here is for the art to be clearly available for sale as opposed to looking like it's part of the hotel's permanent collection-- which won't really get you anywhere.
-No matter what the venue, make sure it looks as much like a gallery as possible, especially the fact that it's for sale.
+No matter what the venue, make sure your art display looks as much like a gallery as possible, especially the fact that it's for sale.

 The big unknown is whether you'll sell anything or be offered more exhibition opportunities as a result of the exposure.
 Before signing on, a good idea might be to ask the owners whether they've had any similar arrangements with artists in the past and if yes, how they've worked out.
 The best non-art venues for exposing your work are those that already have reputations for showing art on a regular basis-- but that should not necessarily be the sole factor in deciding whether or not to accept their offer.
 If they have shown art, perhaps contact several of the artists they've shown and speak with them directly.
 You're pretty much on your own if there's no history of the hotel showing artists, but having some assurance they're willing to work on your behalf can certainly increase the odds of success in your favor.

 On the minus side, some business owners take advantage of artists by making big promises in order to get free art for their walls and pedestals.
 They entice artists by intimating that the exposure will be good for their careers or that the art will likely sell when, in fact, the exposure does little for the artists and nothing sells.
 In the meantime, the owners enjoy no-cost decor as well as the prestige that comes with displaying original works of fine art.
 If they want to simply hang your work with little or no fanfare or attention to you, where they seem to get everything they want and you get little more than storage space, then maybe speak with them about that or ask to make the terms of the arrangement more flexible or favorable, like maybe bartering guest rooms in exchange for the loan, for example.
+You might also ask to shorten the duration of the show to perhaps three months with the option of extending it to the full year if all goes well.

 The challenge for artists displaying art in non-art venues is that people frequent those venues for purposes other than to buy art, unless of course the venue has a history of showing artists.
 Imagine yourself checking into a hotel or having dinner at a nice restaurant.
 Are you interested in getting a good night's sleep or having a gastronomic experience... or are you interested in buying art?
 People who are serious about buying art normally go to art galleries or art events to do so; not that many are inclined to patronize establishments that are not known for showing or selling art.
 So if you intend to go ahead with this arrangement, the owners will hopefully present more compelling reasons for your doing so than "if you hang it, they will buy."
-For example, the closer they can approximate a gallery setting where the artwork is clearly more than decoration and clearly labeled and available for sale, the better.
+To repeat, the closer they can approximate a gallery setting where the artwork is clearly more than decoration and clearly labeled and available for sale, the better.

 Several additional points to consider when exhibiting at non-art venues: